Lorenzo Ebecilio

-Lorenzo Ebecilio (born 24 September 1991) is a Dutch professional footballer who plays as a midfielder for Dutch Derde Klasse team Always Forward Hoorn.
+Lorenzo Ebecilio (born 24 September 1991) is a Dutch retired footballer who played as a midfielder.

 An Ajax academy product, he debuted for Ajax in the 2010–11 Eredivisie.
 During the first two seasons, despite his young age, he established himself as a regular starter and contributed significantly for two championships.
 However, his playing time dropped significantly in his third season, so in January 2013 Ebecilio leaves Ajax.
 He starts his journey abroad in Eastern Europe, first in Ukraine with Metalurh Donetsk, next with Azerbeijani club Gabala, before establishing himself in Russia where he spent almost three years playing with Mordovia Saransk and Anzhi Makhachkala.
 During the winter-break of the 2016–17 season Ebecilio left Russia and joined Cypriot side APOEL.
 Ebecilio spent two seasons with the Cypriot side, where he was a key player, scoring 11 times in 58 appearances.

 In June 2018, Ebecilio signed a two-year contract with Serbian club Red Star Belgrade.
 From July 2019 until February 2020, he played for J1 League club Jubilo Iwata.

 Internationally, Ebecilio represented the Netherlands at U17, U19 and U21 levels.